Radiation Therapy

 After a mastectomy

-Some people who have a mastectomy will not need radiation therapy.
+Some people who have a mastectomy for early breast cancer won’t need radiation therapy.

 However, in some cases, radiation therapy is used after a mastectomy to treat the chest wall and lymph nodes.
-These can include the axillary lymph nodes (lymph nodes in the underarm area) and the internal mammary nodes (lymph nodes around the collarbone or near the breastbone).
+These can include the axillary lymph nodes (lymph nodes in the underarm area), the supraclavicular lymph nodes (lymph nodes near the collarbone) and the internal mammary nodes (lymph nodes near the breastbone).

 Click on the topics below to learn more.